vivekragunathan/vivekragunathan.github.io/content/post/2023-03-12-degoogling.md

 ## Messenger

 [Signal](https://signal.org) is the one of the top alternatives for messengers of any platform.
 But it is not the ultimate.
 [Session](https://getsession.org/privacy-policy) (kind of) is.
-If you happen to decide to switch to Session, don't worry, you got a friend to talk to; the only one 🤣
+If you happen to decide to switch to Session, don't worry, you got a friend to talk to; possibly the only one 🤣

 Everybody talks about Session and [Briar](https://briarproject.org/) but nobody seems to be on it.
 Perhaps we should categorize them as Classic (A book which people praise and don’t read.)

 Some claim [Matrix](https://www.matrix.org) to be great.
 Personally, I found maintaining it a royal pain let alone the pain setting it up.
 There are implementations like [Element](https://element.io) that provide integrations if you like to try.
 Am not sure if it is E2E for all integrations.
 Tried Element too but couldn't spare time at the time to troubleshoot the bridge / integrations issues for an uninterrupted connection to the target messaging platforms.